cdapio/cdap/cdap-docs/introduction/source/index.rst

      - Required Technologies

    * - - Learn a single framework that works with multiple technologies
-     - - Bring in different open source technologies with different design principles
+     - - Bring in different open source technologies, each with different design principles
        - Familiarize and learn how to operate the different technologies
        - Design specific architectures to wire in different components
        - Revisit everything whenever the technologies change